-After talking it over with your banker and your lawyer, you decide to make an offer – except now that you’ve decided to move forward, you learn that the property has a contract out to another buyer.
-Furthermore, this contract was out before you even showed up at the property.
-So why did the listing agent also show you the property in the first place if they knew it wasn’t going to be yours?
+After talking it over with your banker and your lawyer, you make an offer – except now that you’ve decided to move forward, you learn that the property has a contract out to another buyer.
+Furthermore, this contract was out before you showed up at the property.
+So why did the listing agent show you the property in the first place if they knew it wasn’t going to be yours?

 It’s all about fiduciary responsibility.It’s all about fiduciary responsibility.